busti/dreame-tiktok/README.md

 # Funny TikTok lady voice pack builder

-Give some personality to your Xiaomi vacuum by creating your own funny TikTok lady voice pack.
+Give some personality to your dreame vacuum by creating your own funny TikTok lady voice pack.

 The script reads the text from the csv file in the funny TikTok ladys' voice and packages it for upload to your vacuum.
 It's been tested with a gen1 running [Valetudo](https://valetudo.cloud/) but should also work with other generations and with other ways of installing the voice pack.